kuzmoyev/google-calendar-simple-api/docs/source/event_management.rst

 Event in `gcsa` is represented by the class :py:class:`~gcsa.event.Event`.
 It stores all needed information about event including its summary, starting and ending dates/times, attachments, reminders, recurrence rules, etc.

-Current version of `gcsa` allows you to create new events, delete existing events and list existing events.
+Current version of `gcsa` allows you to create a new events, retrieve, update, move and delete existing events.

 To do so, create a ``GoogleCalendar`` instance (see :ref:`getting_started` to get your credentials):